 The movie retrospective is a retrospective that has a fun component that will help you in getting to know your teammates better and will help you in making the next sprint better.
-In the movie retrospective, the team has to pick a movie that describes the last sprint.
+In the movie retrospective, the team has to pick a movie that describes the last sprint and create their own movie to describe the perfect sprint.

-The team has to describe the sprint in the form of a movie.
+The team has to describe the last sprint in the form of a movie.
 Ask the team to think about the last sprint, and pick a movie they think describes the last sprint.
+There are no limitations to which movies they can pick.
+Hollywood, Bollywood, or even an unfamiliar local art movie.
+As long as it is a movie, it works for the movie retrospective.
 Ask the team if they can provide the following:

 - The picture (and title) of the movie